Relationships are supposed to uplift your mood, cheer you up, and bring out the best in you and not otherwise.

 4. Losing self control and not able to take rational decision

 It’s fine to consult others or your partner over certain decisions but this doesn’t imply that you lose control over yourself.

-Every individual has brain and can take their decisions.
+Every individual has a brain and can make their decisions.
 In a healthy relationship, your partner will encourage you to expand your thinking horizon or would suggest you to think outside the box.

-When in unhealthy relationship, your partner would try to control you.
+When in an unhealthy relationship, one of the effects of a toxic relationship is that your partner would try to control you.

 Walk out, immediately.

 No one looks for distraction when in a healthy relationship.